JAPAN JAPAN

 Download the film’s Presskit with the Director Statement:

-AVOID the Japan Japan DVD which is sold in the U.S., in which the distributor stretched the image in the process of creating the DVD.
+AVOID the Japan Japan DVD sold in the U.S., in which the image is erroneously stretched.